luisblancoach/babel-dao/README.md

 Global DAO and Local DAOs → Multi-level governance with advanced security.

 Attack protection → Flash Loans, Sybil Attacks, Reentrancy, and more.

+🔹 Mining in Babel DAO: Degens vs. Regens

+✅ Two self-regulating mining styles:

+Degens → High-risk mining with a chance to double rewards, but a 10% chance of losing everything (burned tokens reinforce deflationary mechanics).

+Regens → Stable mining with consistent rewards and no loss risk, but with lower APR compared to Degens.

+📌 Mining Rules:

+Each Nation has a daily mining cap, scalable based on its level and activity.

+Cooldown system ensures miners engage with the platform and prevents bot automation.

+Mining patterns are monitored, and Nations with anomalies may see their mining cap progressively reduced.

 🚀 Implementation Roadmap